Nvidia may be pulling the RTX 2060 out of retirement to combat PC gaming's price problem

 According to anonymous sources speaking with Videocardz, Nvidia is planning to roll out a graphics card built around the same TU106-300 GPU found within the original RTX 2060, which was first released in January 2019.

-This follows on from rumours in January of this year that alluded to a similar rerun of Turing graphics cards, wiht both the RTX 2060 and RTX 2060 Super.
+This follows on from rumours in January of this year that alluded to a similar rerun of Turing graphics cards, with both the RTX 2060 and RTX 2060 Super.

 This 'new' RTX 2060 would come with a new 'KX' suffix and be paired with 12GB of GDDR6 memory, which is double that of the 2019 model.
 Otherwise, the 'new' RTX 2060 is said to be a match for the older card, which almost certainly will mean it's built using TSMC's 12nm process.